 Heart failure is rarely curable, but with the correct therapy, patients can often live happy and productive lives.

 When the heart muscle does not pump blood as well as it should, it causes heart failure, also known as “Congestive Heart Failure”.
 When this happens, blood and fluid can back up in the lungs, causing shortness of breath.

 CHF arises when your ventricles are unable to pump enough blood volume to the body.
 Blood and other body fluids can back up in the following ways:

 - Lower Body

 A physical exam and heart tests will be used by your doctor to identify heart failure.
-Treatment for Congestive Heart Failures includes addressing the underlying cause of your heart failure, as well as medications and, if other therapies fail, heart transplantation is preferred.
+Treatment for Congestive Heart Failure includes addressing the underlying cause of your heart failure, as well as medications, and, if other therapies fail, heart transplantation is preferred.

 What Are The Types of Heart Failure?

 The most prevalent type of CHF is left-sided CHF.
 When your left ventricle fails to adequately pump blood out to your body, it causes this condition.

 Fluid might build up in your lungs as the illness worsens, making breathing difficult.